chaos-mesh/website/versioned_docs/version-2.7.3/uninstallation.md

 title: Uninstall Chaos Mesh
 ---

-This document introduces how to uninstall Chaos Mesh, including uninstall Chaos Mesh with Helm and uninstall Chaos Mesh manually.
-It's also very helpful to manually purge Chaos Mesh installation from Kubernetes cluster if you have to do.
+This document describes how to uninstall Chaos Mesh, using either Helm or a manual approach.
+It is also helpful to manually purge a Chaos Mesh installation from your Kubernetes cluster if necessary.

 ## Uninstall Chaos Mesh with Helm

 ### Step 1: Clean Up Chaos Experiments

-Before uninstall Chaos Mesh, please make sure that all the chaos experiments are deleted.
-You could list chaos related objects by executing:
+Before uninstalling Chaos Mesh, make sure that all the chaos experiments are deleted.
+You can list the chaos-related objects by executing:

 ```shell
 for i in $(kubectl api-resources | grep chaos-mesh | awk '{print $1}'); do kubectl get $i -A; done
 ```

-Once you make sure that all the chaos experiments are deleted, you can uninstall Chaos Mesh.
+Once you are sure that all the chaos experiments have been deleted, you can uninstall Chaos Mesh.

 ### Step 2: List Helm Releases